datawire/ambassador-docs/howtos/debug.md

 Let's look at some common errors and techniques to diagnose issues with your Pods.

-## Cluster Status Checks
+## Cluster status checks

-First, checking the status of your cluster components is helpful if your problems aren't isolated to a single Pod:
+First, checking the status of your cluster components is helpful if your problems aren't isolated to a single Pod or Deployment:

 ```
 $ kubectl get componentstatus